How to Avoid Breaker Trips

 - outlet box

 If you are inspecting your home's wiring, it's important to also check for any damaged or melted wires.
-Note if you smell any burning odors close to the outlet box.
+Note whether you smell any burning odors in the area of the outlet box.

-Unplug and turn off every electrical light or appliance.
-Turn off the power at your service panel, reset all the switches, then turn the power back on; if the circuit trips immediately, then the short is in your house wiring.
+Here’s how to find the source of a short circuit: Unplug and turn off every electrical light or appliance.
+Turn off the power at your service panel, reset all the switches, and then turn the power back on.
+If the circuit breaker trips immediately, the short is in your house wiring.